Fixing Pensions and Public Pay (Part II) | Reform That Works

 Why hasn’t all of this been done, given the number of attempts to reform Pakistan’s civil service?
 Well, almost certainly because reform efforts have always been in the hands of the civil service themselves, and as they say, turkeys don’t vote for Christmas.
 We don’t have time though, and if Pakistan is to seriously embark on reform that strengthens its economy, civil service reform – and that includes public sector pay – will have to be at the top of the list.
 And it will have to be politician-led.

-Taimur Khan Jhagra, Former Finance Minister, Government of Khyber Pakhtunkhwa
+Taimur Khan Jhagra is the Former Finance Minister, Government of Khyber Pakhtunkhwa.

 Authors: